UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mohamad_mario.sakka/index.md

 ## Architecture

 * The application on the laptop will act as a server, the RP Pico W will establish a connection with it, and it will exchange data with it via TCP to ensure reliable communication between the two.
 This app will be written in *Python* using the *Custom Tkinter & Socket* modules and it will be converted into an executable.
 The RP PICO W will connect to a network with preset name & password which must be hosted by the laptop.
+The program running on the RP Pico W will be written using the *embassy-rs* framework.

 * The physical UI (buttons & LCD) will be used to establish the connection, increase or decrease fan speed, power on or off the setup, with all necessary info being displayed on the LCD.